-As I mentioned before, Google cannot ‘read’ your videos so using the right keywords in the text that supports your video or in the transcripts is what is going to be helpful when you are trying to rank.
+As I mentioned before, Google cannot ‘read’ your videos, so using the right keywords in the text that supports your video or in the transcripts will be helpful when you are trying to rank.
 Let us look at a few examples-

-Infinite Recovery, a drug rehab center, in Austin, Texas has a page full of their client testimonials that they allow website visitors to take a look at.
-At the top of this page, they have a paragraph explaining what the videos are all about which uses some of their target keywords like recovery, recovery stories, and more.
+Infinite Recovery, a drug rehab center in Austin, Texas, has a page full of client testimonials that allow website visitors to take a look.
+At the top of this page, they have a paragraph explaining what the videos are all about, which uses some of their target keywords like recovery, recovery stories, and more.

 As you can see, it really isn’t hard to include the right keywords in your content.
 A lot of the time, it just happens naturally.

 The same rule applies when you are creating video titles and descriptions.
 To select the right keywords, keyword research is a must.
-You can use a keyword research tool like Ahrefs, Google Keywords, Keywords Everywhere, etc. or you can choose to invest in a done-for-you keyword research service which is perfect for people who are strapped for time.
+You can use a keyword research tool like Ahrefs, Google Keywords, Keywords Everywhere, etc., or you can choose to invest in a done-for-you keyword research service that is perfect for people who are strapped for time.

 Now that you know what keywords you want to target, you need to take the time to create a description and title that can organically include those keywords.
 Make sure it looks as natural as possible.
 So, if you want to include the keyword ‘summer jobs’, consider using a title like- ‘7 Summer Jobs That Are Perfect For Moms’.